 Yogesh S. Chauhan is an assistant professor in EE department at Indian Institute of Technology Kanpur, India.
 He received Ph.D. degree in compact modeling of high voltage MOSFETs in 2007 from EPFL Switzerland.
 During 2007-2010, he was manager in IBM Bangalore where he led compact modeling team focusing on RF bulk and SOI transistors and ESD modeling team.
 During 2010-2012, he was postdoctoral fellow at University of California Berkeley, where he worked on development of bulk and multigate transistor models including BSIM6, BSIM-IMG and BSIM-CMG.
 He received IBM faculty award in 2013 for his contribution in compact modeling.
 He has co-authored over 50 conference and journal publications in the field of device compact modeling.

-Associate Professor, Department of Electrical Engineering, Indian Institute of Technology Kanpur, India
+Associate Professor at the Dept. of Electrical Engineering, Indian Institute of Technology Kanpur

 Darsen Lu was one of the key contributors of the industry standard FinFET compact model, BSIM-CMG, and thin-body SOI compact model, BSIM-IMG.
 He received the B.S. degree in electrical engineering in 2005, from National Tsing Hua University, Hsinchu, Taiwan, and the M.S. and Ph.D. degrees in electrical engineering from the University of California, Berkeley, in 2007 and 2011.
 Since 2011, he has been a Research Scientist with the IBM Thomas J. Watson Research Center, Yorktown Heights, NY.
 His current research focuses on the modeling of novel semiconductor devices such as SiGe FinFETs, phase change memory and carbon-based transistors.